BurkusCat/Burkus.Mvvm.Maui/README.md

     { "username", Username },
 };

-// 2. append an additional custom parameter navigationParameters.Add("selection", Selection);
+// 2. append an additional, custom parameter navigationParameters.Add("selection", Selection);

 // 3. reserved parameter with a special meaning in the Burkus MVVM library, it has a helper method to make setting it easier